Azure/cortana-intelligence-customer360/Technical Deployment Guide/docs/deployment.md

 # Manual Deployment
+These steps describe how you can manually deploy the Customer 360 solution.
+This will enable you to customize the solution as needed.

 You will be creating the following resources:

 - **Microsoft R Server** - Highly scalable platform that extends the analytic capabilities of R.